Ownership of Rangers F.C.: Cavenagh and 49ers Enterprises

 On 30 May 2025, a US consortium led by health care business owner Andrew Cavenagh, and with backing from the invest arm of the San Francisco 49ers, completed a takeover of the Rangers by purchasing over 51% of all allocated share capital.

 Current ownership

 In June 2025, the consortium Rangers FC LLC, headed by US businessman Andrew Cavenagh and 49ers Enterprises, the investment arm of the San Francisco 49ers, purchased 51% of shares to compete a multi-million pound takeover of the club.

 Remaining major shareholders of the club included former chairman Douglas Park, George Taylor and Stuart Gibson, who all held at least a 5% shareholding.

-Dave King, who had been the largest individual shareholder since leading the regime change in 2015, and John Bennett, chairman from 2023–2024, both divested their entire shareholding.
+Dave King, who had been the largest individual shareholder since leading the regime change in 2015, and John Bennett, chairman from 2023 to 2024, both divested their entire shareholding.